openstack/keystone/doc/source/extensions/shibboleth.rst

 your requirements if needed.
 For more information see `attributes documentation <https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPAddAttribute>`_

-Once you are done, restart your shibboleth daemon:
+Once you are done, restart your Shibboleth daemon:

 .. code-block:: bash